2 Reading, Plotting, Querying & Validating

 2.1 Reading LiDAR data using readLAS

-Discrete return ALS sensors record a number of pieces of data.
-First and foremost, positional data in three dimensions (X,Y,Z), followed by additional information like the intensity for each point, the position of each point in the return sequence, or the beam incidence angle of each point.
-Reading, writing, and efficient storage of these ALS data is a critical step prior to any subsequent analysis.
+Discrete return ALS sensors record various types of data.
+Primarily, they capture positional data in three dimensions (X, Y, Z), followed by additional information like the intensity for each point, the position of each point in the return sequence, and the beam incidence angle of each point.
+Reading, writing, and efficient storage of these ALS data are critical steps prior to any subsequent analysis.

-2. The payload - i.e. the point cloud itself.
+2. The payload, i.e., the point cloud itself.

 The function readLAS() reads and creates an object that contains both the header and the payload.